cozuya/secret-hitler/README.md

 Current production/stable is found at [Secret Hitler IO](https://secrethitler.io).

+## Special note ##

+Due to some bad actors, public code for this project is not currently up to date on github and is being privately source controlled elsewhere.
+Please contact the maintainer for more details if you are considering contributing.

 ![Screenshot](http://i.imgur.com/6M56f6I.jpg)

 Considering contributing to this project?
 Please read our brief guidelines found at [CONTRIBUTING](https://github.com/cozuya/secret-hitler/blob/master/CONTRIBUTING.md).
 Contributors get a cool orange playername color!